ivanaivaneza/minimumEdgeColoring/README.md

 # Project overview

 This project focuses on finding minimum number of edge colors so no two adjacent edges have the same color.
-This problem implies on simple graphs, but we've also included others: complete, bipartite, regular.
+This problem applies to simple graphs, but we've also included others: complete, bipartite, regular.

 # Problem definition